oneapi-src/oneAPI-samples/README.md

 ### On Windows Platform
 - If you are using Visual Studio 2019, Visual Studio 2019 version 16.4.0 or newer is required.
-- Windows SDK version 10.0.17763.0 is required to build samples on Windows.
-- FPGA samples support Windows through the FPGA-emulator.
+- Windows support for the FPGA code samples is limited to the FPGA emulator and optimization reports.
+Compile targets for FPGA hardware are provided on Linux only.
+See any FPGA code sample for more details.
 - If you encounter a compilation error when building a sample program, such as the example error below, the directory path of the sample may be too long.
 The work around is to move the sample to a directory such as "c:\temp\sample_name".
     - Example error: *Error MSB6003 The specified task executable "dpcpp.exe" could not be run .......*